ossrs/oryx/README.md

 * `CLOUD`: The cloud platform name, DEV for development.
 * `REGION`: `ap-guangzhou|ap-singapore|sgp1`, The region for upgrade source.
 * `SOURCE`: `github|gitee`, The source code for upgrading.
+* `MGMT_LISTEN`: The listen port for mgmt HTTP server.
+Default: 2024

 For testing the specified service: